thinkbean/drupdates/README.md

 ![drupdates](images/drupdates.png?raw=true "drupdates console example")

-It's just a wrapper around `drush pm-updatestatus`, the objective being to gather update info on a group of sites you maintain.
+It's just a wrapper around `drush pm-updatestatus`, the objective being to gather update info on a group of sites you maintain with a single command.

 You can specify the output to be `json` for use with other tools.